ChristofferBillman/Pathify/README.md

 -   Lift out the code checking that we don't try to read/write outside the grid into a seperate function.
 It should be called before accessing any value in the grid.
 -   Make it possible to mark squares as goal or start.
 -   If I have time, begin implementing A\*.

+### 2022-01-12

+Happy new year!
+I have not been able to work on this during the holidays due to school.
+Hopefully I should be more active in the future.

+As per usual, I changed my mind again.
+A Graph datatype has been implemented and the pathfinding algorithms will traverse and work with the graph.
+In every iteration of the algorithm, the graph will be translated and drawn onto the grid.
+All information needed is stil not encompassed in the graph, so the next step will be to fully complete the graph such that it can function independently of the grid.
+What I want to achieve as much separation of the data and algorithms from the visual side of things (canvas, drawing, animation, etc.).
+Also, the fillGraph metod will have to be modified to take into account if a square is an obstacle or not and if the square is a goal or a start.

+I have removed the Astar class and algorithm from before, as that implementation was flawed, and does not work on graphs.